-Destination Information Guwahati - The largest city in Assam, India, is a cultural, educational, and economic hub of Northeast India.
-Day 9: Board your cruise Transfer to Silghat (approximately 4 hour drive), a port on the Brahmaputra River, where you'll board your river cruise vessel.
+Guwahati - The largest city in Assam, India, is a cultural, educational, and economic hub of Northeast India.

+Day 9: Board your cruise

+Transfer to Silghat (approximately 4 hour drive), a port on the Brahmaputra River, where you'll board your river cruise vessel.
 With a spa, saloon, and spacious sun deck along with cool and roomy cabins with floor-to-ceiling sliding windows for optimum views, there is no better to explore the rich riverbanks of the mighty Brahmaputra.
 Cast off and begin your upstream cruise, enjoying lunch and dinner onboard.

-Destination Information Brahmaputra River - Originating from the Angsi Glacier in Tibet and traversing through Assam, India and Bangladesh before merging with the Ganges, is one of Asia's major rivers spanning 2,900km.
+Brahmaputra River - Originating from the Angsi Glacier in Tibet and traversing through Assam, India and Bangladesh before merging with the Ganges, is one of Asia's major rivers spanning 2,900km.
 Known for its vast basin and rich biodiversity, it sustains agriculture, transportation, and cultural practices.

-Day 10: Kaziranga Safari This morning, disembark from the ship and take a jeep safari into the central range of the Kaziranga National Park.
+Day 10: Kaziranga Safari

+This morning, disembark from the ship and take a jeep safari into the central range of the Kaziranga National Park.
 A UNESCO World Heritage Site, Kaziranga is best known for its population of Indian one-horned rhinoceros and is a designated tiger reserve.
 Alongside these two magnificent creatures, Kaziranga is also home to elephants, sloth bears, pangolin, water buffalo, swamp deer and a number of species of primate, among much more, and is an important habitat for birds.
 Enjoy a riverside lunch before hopping back into jeeps to explore the park's western reaches, where there is even more wonderful wildlife to spot.

-Destination Information Kaziranga National Park - A UNESCO World Heritage Site in Assam, is renowned for its population of one-horned rhinoceroses.
+Kaziranga National Park - A UNESCO World Heritage Site in Assam, is renowned for its population of one-horned rhinoceroses.
 Established in 1905, it spans wetlands, grasslands, and forests along the Brahmaputra River.
 Enjoy safari rides here and experience the array of wildlife

-Day 11: Tea Estate Meals: B, L, D Spend the morning on a tea experience on a picturesque Assam tea estate.
+Day 11: Tea Estate

+Spend the morning on a tea experience on a picturesque Assam tea estate.
 Here you'll learn all about the production process, from plucking the leaves to brewing a cup.
 Back on the boat, cruise upstream, passing through more of Kaziranga National Park's spectacular wilderness, spotting wildlife on the banks of the river as you go.
 Drop anchor near Biswanath village.

-Destination Information Assam Tea Estate - These tea estates are renowned for producing robust, malty black tea.
+Assam Tea Estate - These tea estates are renowned for producing robust, malty black tea.
 Established during British colonial rule in the 19th century, Assam became a global tea hub.
 With sprawling plantations along the Brahmaputra Valley, it remains central to India's tea industry and a symbol of its colonial past.

 Biswanath Village - The village holds historical significance for its ancient Biswanath Temple, built during the medieval Ahom reign and dedicated to Lord Shiva.

+Day 12: New Year's Eve - Wildlife spotting

-Day 12: Biswanath Village Meals: B, L, D Head into the village, where there is a rich, cultural heritage to explore.
-Biswanath's ghat is home to a cluster of temples dedicated to different gods, including an Ahom-era Shiva temple - discover these and have a wander through the town, soaking up the beautiful riverside and rural surroundings.
-Continue cruising through Kaziranga National Park, keeping a look out for wild elephants.
-Then, spend the afternoon
+Begin New Year's Eve by journeying into the village, where there is a rich, cultural heritage to explore.
+Biswanath's ghat is home to a cluster of temples dedicated to various gods, including an Ahom-era Shiva temple - discover these and stroll through the town, soaking up its beautiful riverside and rural surroundings.

+Continue cruising through Kaziranga National Park,

-up on the ship's sun deck where you may be lucky enough to spot a member of a small population of the endangered Ganges River dolphins.
+keeping an eye out for wild elephants.
+Later, relax on the ship's sun deck - with luck, you might catch a glimpse of the endangered Ganges River dolphins.
+This evening, enjoy a celebratory dinner followed by a toast on board to welcome in the New Year.

-Destination Information

 Ganges River Dolphin - An endangered freshwater species found in the Ganges, Brahmaputra, and their tributaries.
 Blind due to murky waters, it uses echolocation for navigation.

-Meals: B, L, D

-Meals: B, L, D